thermalogic/RustSEUIF97/README_Python.md

  ![PyPI](https://img.shields.io/pypi/v/seuif97) [![Downloads](https://static.pepy.tech/badge/seuif97)](https://pepy.tech/project/seuif97) [![Downloads](https://static.pepy.tech/badge/seuif97/month)](https://pepy.tech/project/seuif97)

 **SEUIF97 Version 2** is the Python API of the high-speed IAPWS-IF97 package in Rust.

+SEUIF97 2, built on Rust, is a major upgrade over SEUIF97 1.* (built on C), delivering significant improvements in performance, functionality and ecosystem support.

 It is suitable for computation-intensive calculations, such as heat cycle calculations, simulations of non-stationary processes, real-time process monitoring and optimizations.

-Through the high-speed package, IAPWS-IF97 calculations achieve a **5x - 20x speedup** compared to direct implementations using the Rust standard library's `powi()` within loops for the basic equations of Regions 1, 2 and 3.
+Through the high-speed package, IAPWS-IF97 calculations achieve a **5-20x speedup** compared to direct implementations using the Rust standard library's `powi()` within loops for the basic equations of Regions 1, 2 and 3.

 This package supports **12 distinct input state pairs** for calculating **36 thermodynamic, transport, and derived properties** (see [Properties](#properties)).